-Defense in Depth: Applying Multiple Layers of Security for Protecting Business Assets
+Defense-in-Depth: Applying Multiple Layers of Security for Protecting Business Assets

-As a former U.S. Marine, I can remember many of sleepless nights and early morning exercises practicing with our unit to establish our defense position(s), and fortify our camp-site perimeter against the enemy.
+As a former U.S. Marine, I can remember many sleepless nights and early morning exercises practicing with our unit to establish our defense position(s), and fortify our camp-site perimeter against the enemy.
 While going through the exercise I can also remember knowing that the enemy we were “guarding” against was another Marine-unit just like our own, who was very prepared for what we were about to throw against them.
 However, no matter how well prepared they were for defenses, the more “layers” of it we established, the slower their assault became…..thus leading to us being able to apply a remarkable defense of our position.

-One thing that remains a constant for security practitioners around the globe is that today’s threats are ever-evolving, and persistent.
-In addition to this, security engineers also have to face threats originating from multiple places, in multiple forms, and with a wide-variety of targets.
+One thing that remains a constant for security practitioners around the globe is that today’s threats are ever-evolving and persistent.
+In addition to this, security engineers also have to face threats originating from multiple places, in multiple forms, and with a wide variety of targets.
 Protecting your business assets has quickly surpassed the days of simply updating your anti-virus or installing patches.
 Defense-In-Depth strategy by definition is providing multiple layers of protection for multiple threats.
 With it, each layer of protection is designed to address a specific type of threat and if one security measure is bypassed or fails, the next layer steps in to defend the system.

 Deploying multiple security measures to an existing infrastructure takes a great deal of planning, resources, and often financial commitment.
-However, if taken in steps any organization can layer their security and improve their overall security posture without much financial impact or the need for high-impact/high cost solutions.
+However, if taken in steps any organization can layer their security and improve their overall security posture without much financial impact or the need for high-impact/ high-cost solutions.

 Step One – Security Starts with Personnel